geojeff/linelizer/README.md

     node linelizer.js --input=CHANGELOG-SC.md --colors=yes --theme=custom_theme.js

 You may provide the full path, as with --theme=/my/full/path/custom_theme.js.
-Note: provided as --theme=custom_theme.js, the custom_theme.js file must be in the root linelizer directory; './' will be prepended if not provided explitly with --theme=./custom_theme.js.
+Note: provided as --theme=custom_theme.js, the custom_theme.js file must be in the root linelizer directory; './' will be prepended if not provided explicitly with --theme=./custom_theme.js.

 Using a Keywords List
 ---------------------